-Building occupancy permit requirements
+Building occupancy permits

 A building occupancy permit is used by the City of Winnipeg to help regulate building code requirements and other applicable codes and standards.
-A building occupancy permit is required for the construction, substantial alteration or change of use of portions of most buildings, with the exception of single family dwellings, two family dwellings and multi-family dwellings without shared exits.
-Some temporary buildings and events, such as weddings with large tents, also require a building occupancy permit.
+It is required for the construction, substantial alteration or change of use of portions of most buildings, except for single-family dwellings, two-family dwellings and multi-family dwellings without shared exits.
+Some temporary buildings and events, such as weddings with large tents, also need a building occupancy permit.

 Occupancy permit search